WordPress Pagination Plugin on your Posts

 If you blog using WordPress, you’ll notice that the default Pagination (the page navigation on your blog or posts) style is not that pretty.

 It’s quite plain and sometimes it’s even unnoticable.
 I’ve found out as well that 50% of my readers who read an article on my first page does not read the second page.
 I blame it for my uninteresting words, my bad English writing skill, and also the pagination style that comes with it.
 There are chances that people in your site doesn’t even know that there is a second page (or more) on your article.
-This Wordpress plugin will help you “style” your page navigation which looks better and works better for your readers.
+This WordPress plugin will help you “style” your page navigation which looks better and works better for your readers.

 The plugin is called “Digg Style Pagination” Plugin and can be found here.
 The instruction provided on that page doesn’t let you know on how to paginate your single posts.
 To paginate your single post with this plugin: